promethivm-labs/Summa-Generativarum/README.md

 $$
 \forall \text{SAT}: \text{severity}(\text{SAT}) \geq \theta \Rightarrow \mathcal{B}(\text{SAT}) = \langle \text{new-operator}, \text{new-axiom}, \text{expanded-domain} \rangle
 $$

+Formal English: For any SAT whose severity meets or exceeds threshold θ, the Bloom operator B produces a tuple consisting of a new operator, a new axiom, and an expanded domain — i.e., the system rewrites itself when contradiction is sufficiently severe.

 **When local contradiction exceeds metabolic capacity, the system rewrites its own logic**.
 Historical examples:
 - Russell's Paradox → Zermelo-Fraenkel set theory